Free-range eggs: European Union

 In the European Union, cage-free egg production includes barns, free-range, organic (in the UK, systems must be free-range if they are to be labelled as organic) and aviary systems.
 Non-cage systems may be single or multi-tier (up to four levels), with or without outdoor access.
 In the UK, free-range systems are the most popular of the non-cage alternatives, accounting for around 44% of all eggs in 2013, whereas barns and organic eggs together accounted for 5%.

-In free-range systems, hens are housed to a similar standard as the barn or aviary.
+In free-range systems, hens are housed to a standard similar to that of a barn or aviary.

 The European Union Council Directive 1999/74/EC stipulates that from 1 January 2007 (1 January 2012 for newly built or rebuilt systems), non-cage systems must provide the following: